Modelling the prompt optical emission of GRB 180325A: the evolution of a spike from the optical to gamma-rays: The origin of the spike

 On the other hand, the low-energy component is due to the reverse shock.
 The slow-moving material has $\gamma_s = 1.0017$ (corresponding to a typical Wolf-Rayet wind velocity of $v_w=10^8$ cm s$^{-1}$), $\gamma_f=30$, $\dot{m}_s=10^{-6}$ M$_\sun$ yr$^{-1}$, $\Delta t_s=\infty$, $\Delta t_f=1$, $E_f=4\times 10^{52}$ erg, and $\dot{m}_f=E_f/(\Delta \tau_f \gamma_f c^2)$.

 In the slow cooling regime, the synchrotron emission depends strongly on the value of $\nu_m$ (i.e. the peak frequency).
 Then, to explain the observations with our model we need to choose fitting parameters such that $\nu_m$ peaks close to optical frequencies in the reverse shock and to gamma frequencies in internal shocks (see Figure~\ref{fig:model}, bottom panel).
-That implies that: 1) the fraction of accelerated electrons $\xi_e$ in the RS is much larger in IS than in external shocks (as $\nu_m\propto 1/\xi_e^2$); or 2) the jet luminosity/ejecta energy is much larger in the IS than in the RS.
+That implies that: 1) the fraction of accelerated electrons $\xi_e$ in the RS is much larger then in IS (as $\nu_m\propto 1/\xi_e^2$); or 2) the jet luminosity/ejecta energy is much larger in the IS than in the RS.
 In the first case, different values of $\xi_e$ in the IS and RS are typically considered in the literature.
 Both IS and the RS propagate in the ejecta, but shocks in IS are relativistic while the RS is only mildly relativistic.
-Nevertheless, it is not clear why the particle acceleration process is so inefficient in RS with respect to IS.}
+Then, the acceleration process is much more efficient in RS than in IS.

 While the optical light curve shown in Figure~\ref{fig:model} accounts for the main optical peak at $\sim120\;$s, it does not account for the earlier optical peak at $\sim50\;$s and the associated temporal variability that is reflected in these two peaks.
 This variability may potentially arise from the density structure within the ejecta that is encountered by the reverse shock, which is caused by the collision and merger of the original shells that produced the internal shocks responsible for the X-ray and gamma-ray prompt emission.
 This is in contrast to the model described above for the reverse shock, which assumes a perfectly uniform ejecta shell and therefore leads to a single peak in the light curve.
 An additional contribution to the time variability of the optical emission from the reverse shock may arise from a variation of the magnetization within the ejecta, where strongly magnetized portions suppress the reverse shock and its emission while mildly magnetized portions lead to a strong reverse shock with prominent emission.